Roundup · Updated August 2026

 What booth types will you offer?

 For a single iPad booth, Simple Booth and Snappic both work well.
 For DSLR capture on an iPad, look at Snappic, LumaBooth, or Booth.Events.
 For 360 video booths, Snappic and Touchpix lead.
-If you plan to offer several of these, Snappic is the only app that covers them all without a second platform.
+If you plan to offer several booth formats, compare how each platform handles them.
+Snappic is designed to manage iPad, DSLR, 360 video, mirror, robotic-arm, and roaming experiences within its wider platform.

 Do you own or plan to buy specific hardware?